terminaldweller/mutator/bruiser/README.md

 ```
 The demo scripts, `demo1.lua` and `demo2.lua` require the file `bfd/test/test` and `bfd/test/test.so` to be built.
 Run make in `bfd/test/` to get `test` and `test.so`.<br/>

 Bruiser requires a compilation database to run.
-If you don't have a compilation database, take a look at [Bear](https://github.com/rizsotto/Bear).
+If you don't have a compilation database, take a look at [Bear](https://github.com/rizsotto/Bear) or [scan-build](https://github.com/rizsotto/scan-build).
 If you're using `cmake`, just tell it to generate a compilation database.<br/>

 TLDR; now let's look at some useful example.<br/>